angwandi/angwandi/README.md

 - 👋 Hi, I’m @angwandi
-- 👀 I’m interested in Flutter and Spring boot
+- 👀 I’m interested in Flutter and Mobile application development
-- 🌱 I’m currently learning advanced microservices with spring boot and spring cloud
+- 🌱 I’m actively working on several flutter apps
-- 💞️ I’m looking to collaborate on spring boot projects
+- 💞️ I’m looking to collaborate on complex flutter apps
 - 📫 You can reach me on demsdema217@gmail.com

 <!---